stlab/better-code/better-code/src/chapter-2-contracts.md

 can expect us to point relationships out as they come up in our material.

-Contract: specifies the relationship between an operation and the clients that invoke it.

-The basics of design by contract should look familiar; they come straight from Hoare:

-- an operation's preconditions—the obligations of a correct client
-- its postconditions—the obligations of the operation when correctly called
-- its invariants—what is true both before and after the operation

-Meyer added two key ingredients to Hoare's work.
-An ethos of blame.
-Now that might sound like something you want to eliminate from your programming culture, but this applies to code, not people.
+### Which code is to blame?

+When something goes wrong in software, focusing on which *person* to blame is counterproductive, but deciding which *code* is to blame is the first step.
+Contracts tell us which code needs fixing:

-If preconditions don't hold, that's a bug.
-The client code is at fault, and the operation is not required to make any promises.
+- If preconditions aren't satisifed, that's a bug in the caller.
+The function is not required to make any promises[^no-promises] in that case.

-If preconditions hold but postconditions are not fulfilled, that's a bug, and the operation's code (or something it calls) is at fault.
+- If preconditions are statisfied but postconditions are not fulfilled, that's a bug in the callee, or in something it calls.

-Being able to say which code is at fault is extremely powerful!
-You know which code to fix; It's simplifying and clarifying.
+[^no-promises]: In fact, a function *shouldn't* make any promises in case of precondition violation, because then the caller has a right to call the function and expect the promised result: it's no longer a precondition violation.
+There is one exception, especially in a safe-by-default language like Swift: all functions not explicitly labeled unsafe implicitly promise not to have arbitrary “undefined behavior” when their preconditions are violated.
+But that's a blanket guarantee that you don't spell out in contracts.

-And if you ever find yourself with something that's clearly a bug but

-you can't decide which code to blame, that's a sign that a contract is missing or incomplete.

-> If software malfunctions and you can't clearly assign blame, a
-> contract is missing somewhere.

-A system that exposes these situations, where everybody is playing by the rules but things still go wrong, is called a footgun.
+And if you ever find yourself with something that's clearly a bug but you can't decide which code to blame, that's a sign that a contract is missing or incomplete.
+A system that exposes these situations, where everybody is playing by the rules but things still go wrong, is known by the technical term “footgun.”

-## Type Invariants
+### Type Invariants

-The most important contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.

-Meyer's *class invariant* (or *type invariant*), is a condition that holds at the boundary between a type's public API and its implementation detail.

-just a formalization of what we mean when we talk about instances being “in a good state.”
+The other contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.
+A *class invariant* (or *type invariant*), is a condition that holds at the boundary between a type's public API and its implementation detail—whenever a type interacts with its clients—formalizing what we mean when we talk about instances being “in a good state.”

-- Condition that holds whenever a type interacts with clients.
-- “It's in a good state” ≅ the invariant is upheld

-### Example:

 My favorite example is this type that holds a pair of private arrays but whose public interface is more like an array of pairs.
 The